rackerlabs/technical-blog/_posts/2015-08-12-install-openstack-from-source4.md

     chown neutron:neutron /etc/neutron/*.{conf,json,ini}
     chown -R neutron:neutron /etc/neutron/plugins

+Many of the OpenStack services need root access to run certain commands.
+For security reasons, we don't want to give them full root access to a system, so OpenSack has created a wrapper used in conjuction with sudo to limit each service to only the commands that they need, using a tool called rootwrap.
 Give the neutron user sudo access, limited by rootwrap, to the commands that neutron needs root privileges to execute:

     cat > /etc/sudoers.d/neutron_sudoers << EOF
     Defaults:neutron !requiretty